-US and Vietnam get a friendship upgrade
+US denies Cold War with China in historic Vietnam visit

 Signs of improved ties had already irked Beijing, which called them more evidence of America's "cold-war mentality".

-But Hanoi has thought this through, says Le Hong Hien from Singapore's ISEAS-Yusof Ishak Institute, adding that the agreement with the US is "symbolic rather than [one of] substance".
+But Hanoi has thought this through, says Le Hong Hiep from Singapore's ISEAS-Yusof Ishak Institute, adding that the agreement with the US is "symbolic rather than [one of] substance".

 The Vietnamese dream